Jakuchu-Xia/Food-Managing-App/README.md

   - I could make the frame class call the new class to generate interactive components on the screen
 - To reduce coupling,
   I could move the field foodStorage and other similar methods among all the frame classes to a new super class.
-  The field foodStorage has been passing to all other frames when initializing them, which duplicated the code and made the code harder to understand.
+  The field foodStorage will be passed to all other frames when initializing them, which duplicated the codes and made the code harder to understand.
   To do this,
   - I could create a new abstract class GeneralFrame extends JFrame, and make all other frames extend GeneralFrame
-  - I could create a protected field foodStorage
+  - I could create a protected field foodStorage in GeneralFrame